mozilla/cargo-vet/book/src/config.md

 #### `criteria`

-A string or array of strings specifying the criteria that should be enforced for this crate and its dependency tree.
+A string or array of strings specifying the criteria that should be enforced for this crate and its dependency subtree.

+This may only be specified for first-party crates.
+Requirements for third-party crates should be applied via inheritance or `dependency-criteria`.

 For top-level crates, defaults to `safe-to-deploy`.